mccurcio/mcc-ds-material/contributing.md

 If you want to add a book, article, or resource make sure it is:

 1. Try and make sure it is Free!
 2. It must be something you have read and enjoyed.
-This is not repor for every and all hints and ideas.
+This is not repository for every and all hints and ideas.
 3. I would like to focus on tutorials that are easy to follow and explicit.

 I find many people's writing is not concise.
 Therefore I would like to make this a *"no bs"* site.